Sourcing & Manufacturing

 Cotton Traceability Basics

-Understand cotton, trade-in cotton, and manufacturing practices that can affect sourcing and traceability.
+Understand cotton, cotton trade, and manufacturing practices that can affect sourcing and traceability.

 U.S. Cotton Traceability